matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 385) A database host that is replicated to a backup that's always ready to take over is an example of?
 Answer: Warm standby.
 When dealing with monolithic relational database hosts, replication is a common backup technique.
-However scalable systems generally rely on distributed key/value data stores, or more generally object stores, AKA "NoSQL" - as these can be horizontally scaled with backups on each shard.
+However, scalable systems generally rely on distributed key/value data stores, or more generally object stores, AKA "NoSQL" - as these can be horizontally scaled with backups on each shard.